docker-archive/dcus-hol-2017/docker-enterprise/README.md

 - `constraints: [node.role == manager]` is a scheduling requirement we are applying so that the `visualizer` is only scheduled on the manager node.
 - `- /var/run/docker.sock:/var/run/docker.sock` is a host-mounted volume we are mounting inside our container.
 This volume is being used so that the `visualizer` can communicate directly with the local docker engine.

-1. Go to Resources / Stacks & Applilcations / Deploy.
+1. Go to Resources / Stacks & Applications / Deploy.
 Paste the above compose file text into the box under Application Definition with the title `pets`.
 You should see the following output:

 ```
 Updating service pets_web (id: vyp6gx092d1o6z7t2wy996i7u)